MattToul/CycleGAN/README.md

 This project was realiazed for the Object Recognition and Computer Vision course that we had in M.Sc.
 MVA (ENS Paris-Saclay).

-I worked with Matthieu Toulemont.
-Link of his GitHub https://github.com/MattToul
+I worked with Jean-Baptiste Sevestre.
+Link of his GitHub https://github.com/jbsevestre

 The obtained results and the details about the implemention are shown in report.pdf, in the report file.
 The report was limited to 3 pages (+images).